disunit/express-typescript-starter/README.md

 # Install Node modules
 > npm install

-# Run Grunt task-runner to compile TypeScript (.ts) files into JavaScript (ES6) and copy other necessary files in /dist folder
+# Run Grunt task-runner to compile TS files into JS and to copy the necessary folders/files in /dist folder
 > npm run grunt

 # Start the web app